Hooks and SimProcedures in Detail

 As an example, let's look at the SimProcedure that angr uses internally to run all the shared library initializers for a

 class LinuxLoader(angr.SimProcedure): NO_RET = True IS_FUNCTION = True local_vars = ('initializers',) def run(self): self.initializers = self.project.loader.initializers self.run_initializer() def run_initializer(self): if len(self.initializers) == 0: self.project._simos.set_entry_register_values(self.state) self.jump(self.project.entry) else: addr = self.initializers self.initializers = self.initializers[1:] self.call(addr, (self.state.posix.argc, self.state.posix.argv, self.state.posix.environ), 'run_initializer')

 This is a particularly clever usage of the SimProcedure continuations.

-Then, for as long as the list isn't empty, we pop a single function pointer out of the list (being careful not to mutate the list), and then call it, returning to the
+Then, for as long as the list isn't empty, we pop a single function pointer out of the list, being careful not to mutate the list, since the list object is shared across states, and then call it, returning to the

 run_initializer function again.

 When we run out of initializers, we set up the entry state and jump to the program entry point.

 As a brief aside, you can store global variables in

 This is a dictionary that just gets shallow-copied from state to successor state.